 Not Working with a Real Estate Agent

-Do not assume that the agent sitting on site in that community is there working for you.
-That agent or agents on site work for the builder and their job is to represent the builder’s best interests not yours.
+Do not assume that the agent sitting on-site in that community is there working for you.
+That agent or agents on-site work for the builder and their job is to represent the builder’s best interests, not yours.
 When you have your own agent, he or she is going to negotiate for you the best possible price and terms.
 Having your own agent will also prevent you from making the two pitfalls which are assuming the price are non-negotiable and not doing an inspection.
-It’s not going cost you any additional money that builder is already built into the cost of the home so there’s really no reason to not use an agent when buying a new construction home.
+It’s not going to cost you any additional money that builder is already built into the cost of the home so there’s really no reason to not use an agent when buying a new construction home.

 Forgetting About the Punch List before Closing

 The ‘punch list’ is the list of problems that have to be completed at the end of the project.
 A reliable builder should provide you with a punch list.
 Never close on a new-construction house without ensuring that all of the punch-list items have been completed.
 Watching contractors finishing work or touch-ups while you are trying to enjoy your new home is the last thing you would want.

 Learn the Steps on How to Buy a New Construction Home